Aug 17 2009

 Our robins and cardinals are looking pretty ragged lately.
 The adults are molting.

 Their feathers wear out so birds molt to replace them.
 Robins and cardinals do it once a year.
 Long distance migrants molt twice.
-American goldfinches molt twice a year but their closest finch relatives don’t.
+American goldfinches molt their body feathers twice a year but their closest finch relatives don’t.
 Who knows why.

 Birds replace their feathers in a pattern across their bodies.
 Most replace their center two tail feathers, then the two tail feathers next to those and so on until their entire tail has new feathers.
 Their wings molt the same one feather at the same time on both wings.
 This prevents flight impairment because their wings are still the same on both sides.
 Heavy birds, like ducks and geese, molt all at once and are flightless for a short time each year.